Steve Aoki: 2022-2023: Hiroquest albums

 Aoki released several non-album singles in early 2022, including "Welcome to the Playhouse" (featuring vocals by Shaquille O'Neal) on January 7, and "Da Homies" on February 4.
-He then began to release singles which would later appear on his upcoming seventh studio album, HiROQUEST: Genesis.
-These included "Kult" (with Grandson featuring Jasiah), as well as several promotional singles including "Ultimate" (featuring Santa Fe Klan and Snow Tha Product, and "The Whistle" (featuring Timmy Trumpet and DJ Alligator).
+He then began to release singles which later appeared on his upcoming seventh studio album, Hiroquest: Genesis.
+These included "Kult" (with Grandson featuring Jasiah), "Ultimate" (featuring Santa Fe Klan and Snow Tha Product), and "The Whistle" (featuring Timmy Trumpet and DJ Aligator).

-On September 16, 2022, Aoki released his seventh studio album, HiROQUEST: Genesis, alongside single "Movie Star" featuring Mod Sun and Global Dan.
-The album featured many notable collaborators including Sun, PnB Rock, Taking Back Sunday, Lil Xan, and Bryce Vine.
+On September 16, 2022, Aoki released his seventh studio album, Hiroquest: Genesis.
+The album features many notable collaborators including Mod Sun, PnB Rock, Taking Back Sunday, Lil Xan, Bryce Vine, and many more.

-On 12 January 2023, Argentine singer Tini released "Muñecas", a collaboration featuring Aoki and singer La Joaqui, as the ninth single from her upcoming fourth studio album Cupido.
+On 12 January 2023, Argentine singer Tini released "Muñecas", a collaboration featuring Aoki and singer La Joaqui, as the ninth single from her fourth studio album Cupido.

+On August 18, 2023, Aoki announced his upcoming eighth studio album, a sequel to 2022's Hiroquest: Genesis, called Hiroquest 2: Double Helix.
+The album was released on November 17, 2023, and featured Paris Hilton, Akon, Angela Aguilar, Danna Paola, Greeicy, Galantis, JJ Lin, Hayley Kiyoko, Timmy Trumpet, and John Martin, among others.

+A remix of "Locked Up" (originally by Akon) by Steve Aoki, Trinix, and Akon was released in August 2023.

+2023-present: Paragon and Hiroquest 3: Paragon

+On June 28, 2024, Aoki released his ninth studio album, Paragon and in June 2025, he announced his upcoming tenth studio album and sequel to Hiroquest 2: Double Helix, titled Hiroquest 3: Paragon, was released on June 27, 2025.